VAT registrations and simplications in France

-As a general rule, a foreign business must register for VAT in Belgium as soon as a taxable supply is made.
+As a general rule, a foreign non-established business must register for VAT in France as soon as a taxable supply is made.
 The following are some usual examples of taxable transactions:

-- Domestic supply of goods not reverse charged: A supply of goods located in Belgium to a Belgian customer where the supply is not subject to reverse charge requires a VAT registration of the supplier.
-See Reverse charge rules in Belgium for more information
+- Domestic supply of goods not reverse charged: A supply of goods located in France to a French customer where the supply is not subject to reverse charge requires a VAT registration of the supplier

 - Export: Exporting goods to a non-EU country requires a VAT number before the export is made